avatarsdk/metaperson-vr-quest-sample/README.md

 3. Select any of the sample models or create a your own avatar.

-4. Once you finished an avatar's customization, press the `Export` button to download it and show it in the VR sample scene.
+4. Once you completed avatar customization, press the `Export` button to download it and show it in the VR sample scene.
 ![Exporting model](./Documentation/Images/exporting_model.gif "Exporting model")

 ## How It Works

 ### Importing Avatar From Web Page
-[MetaPerson Creator](https://metaperson.avatarsdk.com/) page can be shown in a Web View component.
-This sample uses the [Vuplex Web View](https://store.vuplex.com/webview/android-gecko).
+To integrate the [MetaPerson Creator](https://metaperson.avatarsdk.com/iframe.html) page into VR Quest application, it should be shown in a WebView component.
-You can use any other Web View component that best suits you.
+This sample uses the [Vuplex Web View](https://store.vuplex.com/webview/android-gecko) for this purpose.

+The communication between [MetaPerson Creator](https://metaperson.avatarsdk.com/iframe.html) and Unity is carried out through the use of the [JS API](https://docs.metaperson.avatarsdk.com/js_api.html).

+Here's how it works:

-* Load the following page in a Web View: https://metaperson.avatarsdk.com/iframe.html
+1. Load the following page in a WebView component: `https://metaperson.avatarsdk.com/iframe.html`.

-* Before the page is loaded this JavaScript code should be executed.
-It subscribes to some events and posts messages with authentication and export parameters.
+2. Prior to loading the page, execute the following JavaScript code.
+This code subscribes to events from the [MetaPerson Creator](https://metaperson.avatarsdk.com/iframe.html) page and posts messages with authentication, export, and UI parameters:
 ```js
 const CLIENT_ID = "your_client_id";
 const CLIENT_SECRET = "your_client_secret";